-- 2. See Visitability Standards for additional multi-story unit requirements. - C. Mechanical and electrical systems Housing shall have plumbing, mechanical, and electrical systems that comply with the following standards: - 1.
-Independent technical analysis Minnesota Housing reserves the right to require independent technical analysis of any or all building components to determine life expectancy and anticipated ongoing lifecycle costs, as well as a maximum of 10 year payback on energy-efficient investment premiums. - 2.
-Utility incentives Minnesota housing encourages exploring design options with the local utility company early in the design development phase to determine if any Energy Conservation Improvement Program (CIP) resources or other utility rebate options are available. - 3.
-Plumbing systems Plumbing systems shall meet the following requirements: - a.
+- i.
 All kitchen sinks shall be double compartment (33"x 22" min.), 7" deep minimum.
-Exception: Efficiency dwelling unit/Single room occupancy (SRO) with dishwasher may have single compartment sink. - b.
-Disaster drain pan with floor drain shall be provided under any water heater and clothes washer located above ground level. - c.
+Exception: Efficiency dwelling unit/Single room occupancy (SRO) with dishwasher may have single compartment sink. - ii.
+Disaster drain pan with floor drain shall be provided under any water heater and clothes washer located above ground level. - iii.
 Water softening is required where the hardness exceeds 14 grains except where special circumstances exist.
 The system must conform to the following: - 1.
-Unsoftened water must be provided to all hose bibs and the cold water tap of each kitchen sink.
-All other water hot and cold is to be softened when water softening is required. - d.
+Non softened water must be provided to all hose bibs and the cold water tap of each kitchen sink.
+All other water hot and cold is to be softened when water softening is required. - iv.
 Plumbing chases and plumbing walls shall not be located in/at new building exterior walls.
-If required at existing buildings, chases shall be designed to keep plumbing from freezing. - 4.
-Heating, ventilating, and air-conditioning (HVAC) system HVAC systems shall meet the following requirements: - a.
-Bathroom exhaust fans shall be ENERGY STAR-labeled and shall exhaust to the outdoors.
-Fans shall operate either continuously; or when the light is turned on; or with a humidistat and timer. - b.
-Exhaust ductwork for clothes dryers shall be rigid type and vented to outside. - c.
-Kitchen range hood shall meet the requirements of Enterprise Green Community Criteria: - 1.
-By providing direct exhaust to the exterior; Or - 2.
-By placing a re-circulating range hood as part of a heat recovery central ventilation system. - d.
-Intake and exhaust ductwork located in unheated spaces shall be insulated. - e.
-Air-conditioning shall be provided to all dwelling units. - 5.
-Electrical systems Electrical systems shall meet the following requirements: - a.
-Ceiling or wall mounted light fixture in all bedrooms. - b.
-Task lighting above kitchen range and kitchen sink. - c.
-Each dwelling unit shall be capable of receiving hi-speed Internet access. - d.
-Exterior light fixtures and lamps shall be rated for -20 degree F weather. - e.
-Carbon Monoxide (CO) Alarms as required by 2006 state legislation. - D. Building components Minnesota Housing encourages the advancement of green/ sustainable building strategies.
+If required at existing buildings, chases shall be designed to keep plumbing from freezing. - d.
+Heating, ventilating, and air-conditioning (HVAC) system HVAC systems shall meet the following requirements: - i.
+Intake and exhaust ductwork located in unheated spaces shall be insulated. - ii.
+Air-conditioning and/or the ability for tenant supplied AC shall be provided to all dwelling units. - e.
+Electrical systems Electrical systems shall meet the following requirements: - i.
+Ceiling or wall mounted light fixture in all bedrooms. - ii.
+Task lighting above kitchen range and kitchen sink. - iii.
+Each dwelling unit shall be capable of receiving hi-speed Internet access. - iv.
+Exterior light fixtures and lamps shall be rated for -20 degree F weather. - v.
+Carbon Monoxide (CO) Alarms as required by 2006 state legislation. - f.
+Separately Metered Commercial Space All applicable utilities serving commercial space such as water service, gas service, electrical service, etc... shall be metered separately from all housing space (dwelling units, common space, etc.) - D. Building components Minnesota Housing encourages the advancement of green/ sustainable building strategies.
 Refer to Chapter 8 Sustainable Housing Standards for requirements and guidance in meeting Mandatory and Optional Criteria.
-The following building components shall also meet the following minimum standards: - 1.
-Millwork - a.
-All new kitchen cabinets and new wood bathroom cabinets shall have solid wood face-frames, doors, and drawer fronts. - b.
-Drawer-box construction shall have dovetail or other Minnesota Housing approved reinforced joint construction. - c.
+The following building components shall also meet the following minimum standards: - a.
+Millwork - i.
+All new kitchen cabinets and new wood bathroom cabinets shall have solid wood face-frames, doors, and drawer fronts. - ii.
+Drawer-box construction shall have dovetail or other Minnesota Housing approved reinforced joint construction. - iii.
 All millwork shall meet the Kitchen Cabinet Manufactures Association (KCMA) ANSI/KCMA A161.1 standards.
-KCMA Certification is suggested but not required. - 2.
-Exterior windows and doors - a.
-All new windows and doors must be ENERGY STAR-qualified. - 1.
-ENERGY STAR regularly updates its requirements for qualification.
+KCMA Certification is suggested but not required. - b.
+Exterior windows and doors - i.
+All new windows and doors must be ENERGY STAR-qualified.

+- ENERGY STAR regularly updates its requirements for qualification.
 The applicable version current for qualification at the time windows and/or doors are ordered/ purchased shall be applied. - 2.
 ENERGY STAR "Qualified" is based upon standards set for the region in which the window/door is being installed.
-The applicable region for Minnesota shall be applied.
+The applicable region for Minnesota shall be applied. - ii.
+All windows and windows within doors shall be furnished with window coverings for privacy and control of heat/solar shading. - iii.
+All operable windows and operable windows within doors shall have insect screens. - iv.
+The sill of all windows must be solid wood, stone, man-made solid surface material, or other material approved by Minnesota Housing.